jcchincheong-bb/The-Knock-Lock/idea/2-Project-Description.md

 ### Project Requirements
 For the Knock Knock Lock Box project to produce a functional product upon close out, the following project requirements must be met:

-- the budget is 25€ not including the PCB
+- the budget is 25€ not including the PCB.
+See [Appendix A](2.2-Preliminary-BOM.md) for a preliminary bill of materials.
 - the project workload is estimated at 240h
 - the project schedule adheres to the following deadlines
     - Schematic Design: 2025-10-26